 It’s a very serious endeavor but can help alleviate your debt if you calculate that it’s unlikely to you’ll be able to repay everything throughout the coming years.

-The two most common types of bankruptcy for individuals are Chapter 7 and Chapter 13.
+The two most common for individuals are Chapter 7 and Chapter 13.
 Chapter 11 is primarily used for businesses but can apply to individuals in some instances.
-Take a look at the other details that set each type of bankruptcy apart from the others.
+Take a look at the other details that set them apart from each other.

-Chapter 7 bankruptcy is designed for individuals meeting certain income guidelines who can’t afford to repay their creditors using a repayment plan.
-You must pass a means test in order to qualify.
+Chapter 7 bankruptcy is designed for individuals meeting certain income guidelines who can’t afford to repay their creditors.
+You must pass a means test to qualify.
 Then, instead of making payments, your personal property may be sold off to help settle your debts, including both secured and unsecured loans.

-There are certain exemptions you can apply for in order to keep some things from being taken away, depending on which debts are delinquent.
+There are certain exemptions you can apply for to keep some things from being taken away.
+It all depends on which debts are delinquent.
 If your mortgage is headed towards foreclosure, you might only be able to delay the process through a Chapter 7 delinquency.

-If you’re only delinquent on unsecured debt, like credit cards or personal loans, then you can file for an exemption on major items like your home and car.
+If you’re only delinquent on unsecured debt, like credit card debt or personal loans, then you can file for an exemption on major items like your home and car.
 That way they won’t be repossessed and auctioned off.

 Eligible exemptions vary by state.
-Usually, there is a value assigned to your assets that are eligible for exemption and you may keep them as long as they are within that maximum value.
+Usually, there is a value assigned to your assets that are eligible for exemption.
+You may keep them as long as they are within that maximum value.
 For example, if your state has a $3,000 auto exemption and your car is only valued at $2,000 then you get to keep it.

 Most places also allow you to subtract any outstanding loan amount to put towards the exemption.
 So in the situation above, if your car is valued at $6,000 but you have $3,000 left on your car loan then you’re still within the exemption limit.

-Chapter 7 bankruptcy is the fastest option to go through, lasting just between three and six months.
-It’s also usually the cheapest option in terms of legal fees; however, keep in mind that you’ll likely have to pay your attorney’s fees upfront if you choose this option.
+Chapter 7 is the fastest option to go through, lasting just between three and six months.
+It’s also usually the cheapest option in terms of legal fees.
+However, keep in mind that you’ll likely have to pay your attorney’s fees upfront if you choose this option.

 A chapter 13 bankruptcy is the standard option when you make too much money to qualify for a Chapter 7 bankruptcy.
 The benefit is that you get to keep your property but instead repay your creditors over a three to five year period.
-Your repayment plan depends on a number of variables.
+Your repayment plan depends on several variables.